Prismatik/react-redux-starter/README.md

-# Redux + React + React Router starter
+# React + Redux starter

-This project includes a basic starter boilerplate for our Redux + React + React Router projects, using [webpack as a build system and babel for transpilation.
+This project includes a basic starter boilerplate for our React + Redux + React Router projects, using [webpack as a build system and babel for transpilation.